commoncode/git-masterclass-activity-2/manuscript.md

 accidental piecing together of separated things—in this case an old newspaper item and the notes of a dead professor.
 I hope that no one else will accomplish this piecing out; certainly, if I live, I shall never knowingly supply a link in so hideous a chain.
-I think that the professor, too, intended to keep silent regarding the part he knew, and that he would have destroyed his notes had not sudden death seized him.
+I think that the guru, too, intended to keep silent regarding the part he knew, and that he would have destroyed his notes had not sudden death seized him.